dillonHe/EasyEDA-Documents/Tutorial/SpiceSimulation.md

 ### 1.From a model in text form

-1. If you already have a spice subcircuit in text form, for example one that you have downloaded from a component manufacturer’s website but you haven’t got a spice symbol for it, then you can create a spice symbol and attach a .subckt definition to it.
+1. If you already have a spice subcircuit in text form, for example one that you have downloaded from a component manufacturer's website but you haven't got a spice symbol for it, then you can create a spice symbol and attach a .subckt definition to it.

 2. First make a note of the exact name given in the .subckt line.
 Spice names are case insensitive but can only be made up from alphabetical, numeric and underscore characters.